-With all of these self-doubts, and I guess I should exclude Gary as I’m not quite sure how he feels about this, I sincerely just had a serious discussion with myself.
+With all of these self-doubts, I sincerely just had a serious discussion with myself.
 I’ll let you in on a little secret.
 Every year I sit back and decide on my birthday if I will continue with the blog.
-After all, it really only provides us with a pocket change in income.
+After all, it really only provides us with pocket change in income.
 Not what I had once hoped to achieve – a full-time job that pays well.

 AND THEN THIS HAPPENS…

 The Power of Email